Bernardo-MG/spring-ws-security-soap-example/readme.md

 $ mvn clean package jetty:run-war
 ```

-After this the endpoints can be accessed directly, but using the URLs given
-lower, or through the console client, which will make use of the client
-class included in the project.
+After this all the endpoint URLs are accessible.
+These can be found below, and require some sort of SOAP client, such as the console one included in the project.

 This console client can be used by just running the ConsoleClient class,
 located in the com.wandrell.example.swss.client.console folder.